The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-Only because of this determination do downtown Vancouver’s two most historic neighbourhoods remain intact for visitors like you to enjoy today!
+Because of this determination, downtown Vancouver’s two most historic neighbourhoods remain intact for visitors like you to enjoy today!

-In the aftermath of the proposal’s defeat, the government invested in a revitalization campaign that restored Gastown Vancouver’s historic buildings and attracted a variety of new businesses to the area.
+After the proposal’s defeat, the government invested in a revitalization campaign that restored Gastown Vancouver’s historic buildings.
+This also attracted a variety of new businesses to the area.

-The culmination of this revitalization project was the 1977 installation of the neighbourhood’s most famous landmark: Gastown Steam Clock in 1977.
+The culmination of this revitalization project was the 1977 installation of the neighbourhood’s most famous landmark: the Gastown Steam Clock.

-Gastown Vancouver has undergone a dramatic transformation from its rugged beginnings as a pioneer outpost in the late 19th century.
+Gastown Vancouver has dramatically transformed from its rugged beginnings as a pioneer outpost in the late 19th century.

 It is now home to trendy cafes, fashionable art galleries and swanky eateries that rank amongst the best in the country.
 In addition to being one of Vancouver’s busiest nightlife districts, the area has also become the centre of the area’s booming tourist trade.

-Gentrification has also led to a demographic shift among the neighbourhood’s residents, with increasing numbers of young urban professionals moving into the areas newly upscale condominiums and apartments.
+Gentrification has also led to a demographic shift among the neighbourhood’s residents.
+You’ll now encounter increasing numbers of young urban professionals moving into the area’s new upscale condominiums and apartments.

 If Gassy Jack were to take a stroll through Gastown today, he’d likely think he’d had one too many whiskies!

-I’ve dusted off all the best things to do in Gastown Vancouver and maybe you’re an expert now – but maybe I missed something.
+I’ve dusted off what to see in Gastown Vancouver.
+So, maybe you’re an expert – but maybe I missed something.